SliceKit: Composition and Testing (Part 2)

 This is the entire screen definition.
 The coordinator transforms app state into an array of slice descriptors.
 The framework handles diffing, cell reuse, insertion and deletion animations, scroll position maintenance.
 All of it.

-Want to add a new section to this screen?
-Append another SliceDescriptor.
-Want to conditionally show something?
-Use an if statement.
-The screen definition is just Swift code that returns data.
+Adding a section means appending another SliceDescriptor, and conditional content is just an if statement.
+The screen definition is Swift code that returns data.

 Unidirectional data flow